meelement/noise_adversarial_tacotron/README.md

 ## Results

-Currently the performance is slightly inferer than the demonstration released by the authors.
+Currently the performance is inferior than the demonstration released by the authors.

 We trained on LJSpeech + VCTK instead of VCTK alone, and grapheme rather than phoneme is used to train the model.